 - Preheat oven to 350 degrees F.

-- Grease a standard muffin pan with nonstick spray or coconut oil (or line with muffin liners).
+- Grease a standard muffin pan with nonstick spray or line with muffin liners.

-- In a small prep bowl, make flax eggs by combining flax meal and water.
+- In a small prep bowl, make flax egg by combining flax meal and water.
 Let sit for 5 minutes while you prep the other ingredients.

-- In a large bowl, stir together almond flour, oat flour, old-fashioned oats, cardamom, baking soda, baking powder, and salt.
+- In a large bowl, stir together flour(s), old-fashioned oats, cardamom, baking soda, baking powder, and salt.

-- In another bowl, stir together the grated zucchini, grated carrots, coconut oil, maple syrup, and flax eggs.
-Add dry ingredients to the wet and stir until just combined.
+- In another bowl, stir together the oil, maple syrup, and flax eggs.
+Mix in the grated carrots and zucchini.
+Add dry ingredients and stir until just combined.
+The batter will be thick.

 - Scoop batter into muffin cups, filling almost all the way.
 Top with chocolate chips, walnuts, pecans, pumpkin seeds, or almond slivers if desired.

-- Bake for about 25 minutes, or until a toothpick inserted into the middle of the muffin comes out clean.
+- Bake for 25-35 minutes, or until a toothpick inserted into the middle of the muffin comes out clean.
 (I often make a few mini muffins too; mini muffins will take about 15 minutes, but all ovens vary).

-- Let cool slightly and then remove from muffin tin with the help of a fork.
+- Let cool for 10 minutes and then remove from muffin tin with the help of a fork.
+The inside will be moist, but delicious!

 Dark or semi-sweet chocolate chips